NeutronCinema/Cinema/docs/source/prompt/usersmanual/geometry.rst

 Parameters
 ^^^^^^^^^^
-.. table:: Parameters for definition of Tube
+.. table:: Parameters for defining a tube

     +------------------+-------------------------------------------+
     | Parameters       | Descriptions                              |